File structure:

 Captain von Maltzan, former Naval Attaché, German Embassy, Paris.

-5. JOINT MILITARY FRENCH-ITALIAN-ENGLISH/AMERICAN
+6. JOINT MILITARY FRENCH-ITALIAN-ENGLISH/AMERICAN

 THEMATIC DICTIONARY

-ISBN : 2-9507005-7-8 - 456 pages - 2002 edition - PDF format e-book on CD-ROM (exhausted paper size format) - Euros 55 postage included
+ISBN : 2-9507005-7-8 - 456 pages - 2002 edition - PDF format e-book on CD-ROM (exhausted paper size format) - €55 including postage

-Click here for a general survey
+Click here for a presentation of the dictionary

 How to order

-After the French-English/American, French-German, French-Spanish lexicons, and to meet the ever-growing language needs related to the combined and joint activities within the UN, NATO or EU, I have also published a trilingual "Joint Military French-Italian-English/American Thematic Dictionary"of more than 20.000 words, synonyms and expressions in each language.
+After the French-English/American, French-German, French-Spanish lexicons, and to meet the ever-growing language needs related to the combined and joint activities within the UN, NATO or EU, I have also published a trilingual "Joint Military French-Italian-English/American Thematic Dictionary"of more than 20,000 words, synonyms and expressions in each language.
 This edition contains terminology specific to NATO, taken from various allied publications (see "bibliography").

 This trilingual lexicon is based on the model of the "Joint military French-English/American thematic dictionary" (see above)